MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-powershell-install.md

 # Install Microsoft Teams PowerShell Module

 This article explains how to install the Microsoft Teams PowerShell module using PowerShell Gallery.
-The Microsoft Teams PowerShell module is supported on all Windows platforms.

 ## Requirements